 Bear Hug Squats

-Offering the benefits of a regular squat, plus added weight for strength building.
+Sandbag-weighted squats offer the same benefits of a regular bodyweight squat, plus added weight for muscle building.

 - Using both hands, hug the sandbag to your chest.